willmotil/MonoGameUtilityClasses/README.md

 If you were to rip out the Monogame specific Append Methods.
 (Vectors Rectangle Color) Then this class can be used as a standalone c# class.
+In that case you should be aware that super high precision or extremely large values may cause garbage as i have limited the number of digits checked reasonably to trade off for perfomance before defaulting to just letting stringbuilder append.
+In practice this is doesn't happen as the number of digits set is pretty high, but it could.

 _____________________________________